Factbox: India takes steps to ease impact from banknote ban

 Nov.
 23

-- India govt says will offer 210 bln rupees in farm credit to farmers
+- India government says will offer 210 bln rupees in farm credit to farmers

 Nov.
 22